core-wg/senml-etch/draft-ietf-core-senml-etch.md

 The Sensor Measurement Lists (SenML) media type and data model can be used to send collections of resources, such as batches of sensor data or configuration parameters.
-The CoAP iPATCH, PATCH, and FETCH methods enable accessing and updating parts of a resource or multiple resources with one request.
-This document defines new media types for the CoAP iPATCH, PATCH, and FETCH methods for resources represented with the SenML data model.
+The CoAP FETCH, PATCH, and iPATCH methods enable accessing and updating parts of a resource or multiple resources with one request.
+This document defines new media types for the CoAP FETCH, PATCH, and iPATCH methods for resources represented with the SenML data model.

 --- middle